joegasewicz/react-bare-forms/README.md

 #### Bootstrap 4
-React Bare Forms only includes bootstrap 4 components required to style forms.
+To keep bundle sizes to a minimum, React Bare Forms only includes the following bootstrap 4 components:
-The following components are used:
 - Forms
 - Buttons
 - Alerts